alanjian85/taiwancraft/README.md

-# taiwancraft
+# taiwancraft - Minecraft made in Taiwan
-A voxel based game inspired by Mojang Minecraft and written in C/C++ and OpenGL 4.1
+A voxel based game inspired by Minecraft and written in C++ 11 and OpenGL 4.1